Time Efficiency for Creatives (17 time management styles)

 You’ll also ensure you do the hard stuff earlier on, when we tend to have more motivation and discipline.

-Hard tasks usually require more focus and energy, so doing them first (when we have better focus and energy) is simply a more efficient use of our time.
+Hard tasks usually require more focus and energy, so doing them when we have more focus and energy is just a smarter way to use of our time.

 14. Use Technology

-Using technology means leveraging AI, apps, software, automations or tools to improve your time efficiency.
+Using technology means leveraging AI, apps, software, automations or tools to improve your time efficiency and automate your life.

 Here are some examples: